 Does a new feature give Gmail users control over how emails are used?
 No. Not really, no (update 2018/05/06: and I found out is even worst than it seemed).

 The FCC Net Neutrality decision on Dec.
 14th, 2017 (*) has rightly caused a lot of outrage, and concrete reactions, both political (e.g. petitions) and technical (if you have no idea yet of why you too should be worried, please read this first).
 Several contacts of mine have asked me what I think of those technical reactions.
 Here’s what.

 It looks like the UK Labour party will soon call for closer scrutiny of tech firms and their algorithms.
 If all goes well, it just won’t work, and that will the end of it.
 Otherwise, it will be really bad.

 One year ago I launched a proposal, with related fundraiser, for an alternative to Facebook, Gmail and similar services really usable by normal people, the percloud.
 That fundraiser did not succeed, which is no problem at all for me, because I do have many other things to do.
 I am writing this post only because I believe that something like the percloud is still sorely needed, and the sooner anybody does it, the better.
+Seriously.
+Here’s why.